Cisco CCNA (200-301) vs CompTIA Network+ (N10-009)

 Can I skip Network+ and go straight to CCNA?

-Yes, especially if you have 6+ months of networking experience or strong self-study discipline.
-CCNA covers Network+ material and goes deeper into Cisco-specific technologies.
-However, the jump is significant — CCNA has a 60% pass rate vs Network+'s 78%.
-If you're completely new to networking, Network+ provides a gentler on-ramp.
+Yes, especially if you have 6+ months of networking experience or strong self-study habits.
+CCNA covers all Network+ fundamentals plus Cisco-specific configuration, automation basics, and security topics.
+The risk is the steep difficulty curve — CCNA's 58% pass rate means nearly half of test-takers fail.
+If you're completely new to networking, Network+ provides a structured on-ramp that significantly improves your CCNA readiness.

-For networking-specific roles (network engineer, network admin), employers strongly prefer CCNA because it validates hands-on Cisco skills used in most enterprise networks.
-For general IT roles (help desk, IT support, junior sysadmin), Network+ is widely accepted and often sufficient.
-In government and defense, both meet DoD 8570 requirements for different roles.
+For dedicated networking roles (network engineer, NOC technician, network admin), employers overwhelmingly prefer CCNA.
+Over 80% of enterprise networks run Cisco equipment, so CCNA validates directly applicable skills.
+For general IT support, help desk, or junior sysadmin roles, Network+ is widely accepted and often listed as a baseline requirement.
+In U.S. government and defense contracting, both satisfy DoD 8570/8140 requirements for different work roles.

-Not necessarily, but having both maximizes your options.
-Network+ shows vendor-neutral breadth; CCNA shows Cisco-specific depth.
-If budget and time are limited, prioritize CCNA — it subsumes most Network+ knowledge and carries more weight.
-If you already have Network+, adding CCNA is a strong career accelerator with a realistic $10K salary bump.
+Having both maximizes flexibility but isn't strictly necessary.
+If budget or time is limited, prioritize CCNA — it subsumes most Network+ material and carries more employer weight.
+If you already hold Network+, adding CCNA is a proven career accelerator with a realistic $10K salary bump.
+The combined investment is roughly 280 study hours and $704 in exam fees, which pays for itself within the first few months of a networking role.

 Related Career Paths